Getting To Vermont

 Vermont features access via interstates I-89 and I-91 and has a well-maintained network of state and local roads and highways.
 To get an idea of Vermont's main roads, download the Vermont Road Overview Map.
+The Public Charging Map is especially helpful in finding all current locations of EV charging stations in the state.
+Some of these public charging stations are currently free to use, but many require payment.

 Vermont’s 10 designated Scenic Byways range from 30 to 400 miles and include outdoor recreation as well as shopping, galleries, historic sites and vibrant downtowns.
 Learn more